eth-sri/eth-sri.github.io/_blogposts/smoothens.md

 tweet-id:
 ---

-Deep neural networks often achieve excellent accuracy on data $x$ from the distribution they were trained on, they have been shown to be very sensitive to slightly perturbed inputs $x+ \delta$, called adversarial examples.
+Deep neural networks often achieve excellent accuracy on data $x$ from the distribution they were trained on.
+However, they have been shown to be very sensitive to slightly perturbed inputs $x+ \delta$, called adversarial examples.
 This severely limits their applicability to safety-critical domains.
 Heuristic defenses against this vulnerability have been shown to be breakable, highlighting the need for provable robustness guarantees.

 A promising method providing such guarantees for large networks is [Randomized Smoothing](https://arxiv.org/abs/1902.02918) (RS).
-The core idea is to provide probabilistic robustness guarantees with arbitrarily high confidence by adding noise to the input of a base classifier and computing the majority vote of the classification over the perturbed inputs using Monte Carlo sampling.
+The core idea is to obtain probabilistic robustness guarantees with arbitrarily high confidence by adding noise to the input of a base classifier and computing the majority vote of the classification over a large numer of perturbed inputs using Monte Carlo sampling.

 In this blog post we consider *applying RS to ensembles* as base classifiers and explain why they are a particularly suitable choice.
 For this, we will first give a short recap on Randomized Smoothing, before explaining our approach and discussing our theoretical results.
 Finally we show that our approach yields a new state-of-the-art in most settings, often even while using less compute than current methods.